In Ballina Shire, Health Care and Social Assistance is the most productive industry, generating $201 million in 2017/18.

 In comparison, the same 3 industries in New South Wales accounted for 7.4% in Health Care and Social Assistance; 8.2% in Construction; and 5.6% in Education and Training.

 The major differences between the value added by industries of Ballina Shire and New South Wales were:

-The largest change in the value added by industries between 2011/12 and 2016/17 in Ballina Shire was for:
+There were no major changes in the value added by industries between 2012/13 and 2017/18 in Ballina Shire.